jlmelville/sneer/docs/embedding-methods.md

 iris_pca <- sneer(iris, method = "pca")
 ```

-#### Metric Multi Dimensional Scaling (MDS)
+### Metric Multi Dimensional Scaling (MDS)

-There are a whole lot of techniques out there under the rubric 'MDS'.
+There are a whole lot of techniques out there under the rubric "MDS".
 Just to
 be totally clear, the version of MDS that is used here is one that arises
 naturally from the idea of minimizing the difference between the input
 and output distances.
 The cost function is simply the square loss between